-Short-term rental properties can give second homeowners solid revenue returns, and are often more profitable than long-term rentals.
+Short-term rental properties can give owners solid revenue returns, and are often more profitable than long-term rentals.
 But that additional income doesn’t come without costs.
 From taxes and insurance to cleaning and management fees, it’s important to factor a number of expenses into your income calculations to help paint an accurate picture of your home’s profit potential.

 That’s where our vacation rental income calculator comes in.
 Simply plug in your monthly revenue and expenses below, then sit back as our tool automatically churns out an annual income estimate — all factors considered.

-Not sure where to pull all those numbers?
+Not sure where to pull those numbers?
 Take a peek below our tool to understand your income and expense variables in more detail, and check out our bonus resources that can help you make confident estimates.

 Avg rate you expect to charge/night